jhrcek/parent-poms/README.md

 A tool for analyzing Maven POM inheritance hierarchy.

 ## Features
-- [x] Render parent pom hierarchy to dot (Graphviz)
+- [x] Render parent pom hierarchy to SVG or PNG image via Graphviz
+- [x] Identify (useless) property overrides
-- [ ] Report duplicate declarations of properties
+- [ ] Find different property names used for the same value